Populism in Canada: Overview

 protest populist movements in the United States and Canada; the 19th century traditional, communal values, peasant populism admired by Russian intellectuals; authoritarian populism of regimes such Peronism in Argentina; and contemporary populism adopted by political leaders and parties to appeal to the "shared interests of the people" in contrast to those of the "powerfully organized 'vested interests' and traditional 'old-line' politicians."
 Richards traced a shift in the populist movement to the mid-1980s.
 He said that left-wing activists in North America shifted away from New Left politics in the 1970s.
 In Canada, some became active in unions, the New Democrat Party, and the Parti Québécois.
 The 1986 book Citizen Action said that in the 1960s and 1970s in the United States, American conservatism became "imbued with right-wing populism".

+Populism in Canada has always had a very regional character to it.
+Populist politics in Western Canada has been fueled by perceived mistreatment by the federal government.
+For instance, Lawson cites divergent opinions on economic and cultural policy as the historical source of alienation and anti-establishment tendencies among Western Canadian politicians and activists.
+For most of the 20th Century, the federal government of Canada was controlled by the Liberal Party of Canada which historically found its support primarily within Ontario and Quebec.
+The Liberal Party's base of support in central Canada has led it to pursue economic polices the diverged from the goals of western provinces.
+Examples of federal economic policies that did not algin with Western goals include high tariffs in the early 20th century, National Energy Program of 1980, the Equalization Program, and the pipeline politics of the 21st century.

 19th century

 Anti-establishment populist politics became an important political force in 19th century Ontario amongst rural and working class political activists who were influenced by American populist radicals.
 Populism also became an important political force in Western Canada by the 1880s and 1890s.
 Populism was particularly strong in the form of farmer-labour coalition politics in the late 19th century.